Master of Education in Special Education

 Upon offer of admission, the following will be required: Successful passage of FBI criminal background check

 The Master of Education (M.Ed.) is designed for those who do not have a previous degree in education.
-This degree will have a pedagogy focus to build a foundation for the art and science of teaching.
+This degree will have a pedagogical focus to build a foundation for the art and science of teaching.

 1. A bachelor’s degree.